 No medical flags to be issued

-Safety is the key on all of this.
+Safety to our residents and employees is the key on all of this.
 Let us use our heads and keep everyone safe and healthy.

 Looking forward to seeing everyone on the golf course!